andrentaz/infrastructure-and-ops-superstream-observability/2022-04-20/README.md

 Liz: Yeah, it does, rapidly get pretty complex.
 And when you're working in the kernel, you're dealing with kernel constructs.
 So although I kind of encourage anybody who's interested.
 If they want to play with BPF programming.
 Don't be scared to give it a try because I think experimenting with things is fun.
 But for real production level tooling, you know, you probably not going To roll it yourself.

 You're probably going to be using tools that other people are working on.
-I mean, obviously, silly and being one of those, but I'd also mention Falco and pixie that are other eBPF based tools in the CNCF world.
+I mention Falco and Pixie that are eBPF based tools in the CNCF world.
 Yeah.
 It's this also, you know, when you start getting into this space you get to fight with the verifier about what's allowed and what isn't allowed.
-So it's a whole, there's a whole can of worms.